 This room is a mix of traditional locks and electronic codes.
 One thing a team member pointed out is that you don’t know how long the codes are or necessarily which keypad a code may go with.
 This normally bugs the heck out of me but in this room it didn’t seem to be an issue and we were able to logically progress through the room without confusion.

-The puzzles are a really good variety of physical, numerical (not math), spacial, and logical.
+The puzzles are a really good variety of physical, numerical (not math), spatial, and logical.
 The puzzles are very well integrated into the room.
 There is one game element where, if you don’t know the game, you’ll have to learn it, and that could be frustrating.
 There are a few pieces that I would consider red herrings in the room but if you stay focused on the problem to solve rather than the pieces in the room you’ll get through it.

 We considered this an easy-medium room and completed it in the second fastest time with four people.
 This is a really well made room and you should check it out!